 Add A New Device

 Enter the new device's PIN.

+PIN:

-PIN: Press the button of the new device in two minutes.
+Press the button of the new device in two minutes.

 Back Connect

 - Step 2: Enter the PIN number from the client device in the field on the above WPS screen.
-Then click Connect button. - Step 3: "Connect successfully" will appear on the screen of Figure 4-34, which means the client device has successfully connected to the Router.
+Then click Connect button. - Step 3: "Connect successfully" will appear on the screen of Figure 4-34, which means the client device has successfully connected to the router.

 III.
-Enter the Router's PIN on your client device
+Enter the router's PIN on your client device

-Use this method if your client device asks for the Router's PIN number.
+Use this method if your client device asks for the router's PIN number.

-- Step 1: On the client device, enter the PIN number listed on the Router's Wi-Fi Protected Setup screen, shown in Figure 4-31 (It is also labeled on the bottom of the Router). - Step 2: The Wi-Fi Protected Setup LED flashes for two minutes during the Wi-Fi Protected Setup process. - Step 3: When the WPS LED is on, the client device has successfully connected to the Router. - Step 4: Refer back to your client device or its documentation for further instructions.
+- Step 1: On the client device, enter the PIN number listed on the router's Wi-Fi Protected Setup screen, shown in Figure 4-31 (It is also labeled on the bottom of the router). - Step 2: The Wi-Fi Protected Setup LED flashes for two minutes during the Wi-Fi Protected Setup process. - Step 3: When the WPS LED is on, the client device has successfully connected to the router.

-- The WPS LED on the Router will light green for five minutes if the device has been successfully added to the network. - 2) The WPS function cannot be configured if the Wireless Function of the Router is disabled.
+- 1) The WPS LED on the router will light green for five minutes if the device has been successfully added to the network. - 2) The WPS function cannot be configured if the Wireless Function of the router is disabled.
 Please make sure the Wireless Function is enabled before configuring the WPS.